 So, I went back into the store and began poking around, this time paying a little more attention, and realized that I had smoked about 95% of the cigars, by brand mostly, at least once.
 (I even felt a little sense of accomplishment.)
 So, I looked at the much bigger list of the cigars on our website, combined that with some web surfing, and finally came up with my own cigar bucket list.
 Since everyone seems to like Top-10 lists, here’s mine, in alphabetical order.

 - Ashton Estate Grown Vintage 20 Year Salute

 - Diamond Crown Maximus #2

 - Hemingway Classic Sun Grown

 - Partagas Serie P No.2 (Havana)

 So, now I turn the list over to you.
 What cigars would you put on your cigar bucket list?
-Please be my guest by adding them in the comments box.
+Please be my guest by putting your own cigar bucket list in the comments box.